barebox/barebox/Documentation/user/usb.rst

 ----------------------------

-Barebox can be configured to start usbgadget automatically by using global variables, instead of creating boot script.
+Barebox can be configured to start usbgadget automatically by using global variables, instead of creating a boot script.
 This can be useful if autostart policy should be chosen at boot time from other driver or script.
 To get usbgadget autostart support barebox has to be compiled with CONFIG_USB_GADGET_AUTOSTART enabled.